-Clinical/Lab/Simulation Performance Contract Western Nebraska Community College Nursing Program
+Clinical/Lab/Simulation Performance Contract Western Nebraska Community College ADN Nursing Program

-Student: Date: Definition: This contract serves the purpose of improve the student's clinical performance in or Criteria for Contract: 1.
+Student: Date: Definition: This contract serves the purpose of esstudent's clinical performance in order to achieve Criteria for Contract: 1.
 A failing clinical grade at midterm 2.
-Demonstration of unsatisfactory clinical/l 3.
-At risk of failing clinical at the end of the 4.
-Behaviors, which interfere with successf Outcomes (SLOs) course Documentation for Initiation of Contract: (Addre SLOs) ess areas of concern as they relate to the In order to successfully pass clinical in course will be expected to: Student ideas for strategies to improve in clinica al: (Student completes this section) Faculty Date: Student Date: Terms of Contract met - date and signature Terms of Contract NOT met - date and signature Reviewed/Approved 7/20/21 Adapted from Northeastern Community College
+Demonstration of unsatisfactory clinica 3.
+At risk of failing clinical at the end of t 4.
+Behaviors, which interfere with succes Student Learning Outcomes (EPSLOs) the course sful achievement of End-of-Program Documentation for Initiation of Contract: (Address ss areas of concern as they relate to the EPSLOs) In order to successfully pass clinical in course be expected to: ,will Student ideas for strategies to improve in clinical: : (Student completes this section) Faculty Date: Student Date: Terms of Contract met - date and signature Terms of Contract NOT met - date and signature Reviewed/Revised/Approved 6/28/22 Adapted from Northeastern Community College